-With the primary principle of n-of-m signatures, i.e., where n<m, a new layer of security and accountability can be added to an already pre-existing form of digital and physical exchanges and processes.
-With multi-signature technology, a group can increase spending or use funds and ultimately increase accountability among the participants.
+With the primary principle of n-of-m signatures, i.e., where n<m, a new layer of security and accountability can be added to a pre-existing form of digital and physical exchanges and processes.
+With multi-signature technology, a group can increase spending or use funds and ultimately increase participant accountability.

-Firstly, multi-sigs greatly increase the difficulty of stealing or manipulating linked assets.
-The greater the number of n, the higher it is to manipulate them the number of people.
-For instance, with a 2-of-2 address linked into a multi-sig transaction, a person has to keep the two keys on separate machines or used by separate entities and ensure both of them are used for all transactions linked to the asset.
-This makes theft and manipulation difficult as it will require compromising both the signatures.
-In theory, multi-signature technology is no different from paper-based financial agreements that may require more than one signature.
+Firstly, multi-sigs significantly increase the difficulty of stealing or manipulating linked assets.
+This is because the greater the number of n, the higher it is to use the number of people.
+For instance, with a 2-of-2 address linked into a multi-sig transaction, a person has to keep the two keys on separate machines or used by different entities and ensure both are used for all transactions linked to the asset.
+This makes theft and manipulation difficult as it will require compromising both signatures.
+In theory, multi-signature technology differs from paper-based financial agreements that may require more than one signature.

 A single-key address is not usually the best option for entities with multiple stakeholders involved with cryptocurrencies.
-Imagine a big company’s funds being stored on a standard address, which has a single corresponding private key.
-This would imply that the private key would be either entrusted to a single person or multiple individuals simultaneously – and that is not the safest way to go.
+For example, imagine a big company’s funds being stored on a standard address with a single corresponding private key.
+This would imply that the private key would be either entrusted to a single person or multiple individuals simultaneously, which is not the safest way to go.

 Multisig wallets offer a potential solution to both of these problems.
-Unlike single-key, the funds stored on a multi-sig address can only be moved if multiple signatures are provided (generated through the use of different private keys).
+Unlike single-key, the funds stored on a multi-sig address can only be moved if multiple signatures are provided (generated using different private keys).

 Some examples of Multi Signatures in real life

-- Say a company desires to set up a Bitcoin wallet accessible by 3 of its employees but requires 2 of them to be involved in any transaction exceeding $5,000.
-To do so, it creates a 2-of-3 multi-sig address where it holds one key, and an outside policy-enforcer holds another.
+- Say a company desires to set up a Bitcoin wallet accessible by 3 of its employees but requires 2 to be involved in any transaction exceeding $5,000.
+It creates a 2-of-3 multi-sig address where it holds one key, and an outside policy enforcer holds another.
 This process increases accountability and transparency among the employees responsible for maintaining the company’s transactions and balances.